Table of contents

 When the source strings are formatted, this is depicted by using <tx> placeholders.
 If the project maintainer has activated translation checks for the project and the translator does not respect the number and position of these placeholders, a warning or an error will be shown.

-Hint To manage translation checks, please refer to the relevant documentation.
-The file format you need to select is the “Microsoft Word files (.docx) checks” and the translation check you need to enable for either to show a warning or an error message, is the “HTML tags are preserved in the translation.” |
+💡Tip: Please refer to this article on how to manage translation checks.
+The file format you need to select is the "Microsoft Word files (.docx) checks", and the translation check you need to enable for either to show a warning or an error message is the “HTML tags are preserved in the translation”.

-Note - The order of the source formatting tags is preserved in the translations upon export. - For RTL languages, the translations are returned in RTL. |
+📝Note: The order of the source formatting tags is preserved in the translations upon export.
+For RTL languages, the translations are returned in RTL.

 Duplicate strings